AluBhorta/UCSPy-Engine/README.md

 ### How It Works?

 This section describes how UCSPy-Engine formulates and encodes UCSP into a set of models that can be understood by a computer.
-This allows us to generate, store or manipulate schedules, as well as measure and analyze their performance.
+This allows us to generate, store, or manipulate schedules, as well as to measure and analyze their performance.

 Our target is to find an optimal Schedule that satisfies our constraints best.
 But, in order to get a Schedule as output, we need to provide the necessary input.